laurashen/data-science-sequencing.github.io/lectures/lecture15.md

 mathjax: true
 permalink: /lectures/lecture15/
 ---
-## Lecture 15: RNA-seq: Quantification problem and the EM algorithm
+## Lecture 15: RNA-seq - Quantification and the EM algorithm

 Wednesday, May 18, 2016